NicolasDenoyelle/Hierarchical-monitors/README.md

 ### Defining monitors:

-You have to describe the monitors into a single parsable file with this syntax:
+You have to describe the monitors into a single parsable file with the syntax below.
+Those monitors aggregates LLCs miss balance, to check if pressure is balanced over last level caches.

 ```

 #This monitor measure the total of L3 miss performed on each processing unit.
 L3_miss_pu{
 	OBJ:=PU;                              #Default machine.